 The researchers found that the reviewed research reflects moderate to high evidence that immediate, clinically significant improvements can be seen after a single session of spinal adjustments.
 The average change in pain score was -18.9.

-The trials involving spinal manipulation, like the techniques we employ at First Choice Chiropractic and Rehabilitation, were found to be the most effective conservative neck pain treatments in the study.
+The trials involving spinal manipulation, like the techniques we employ at Oregon Medical Centers, were found to be the most effective conservative neck pain treatments in the study.
 Spinal adjustments decreased the pain scores of patients more than any other treatment options studied.

-Neck pain is just one of the many conditions we help our patients overcome at First Choice Chiropractic and Rehabilitation in Aloha/ Beaverton.
+Neck pain is just one of the many conditions we help our patients overcome at Oregon Medical Centers in Aloha/ Beaverton.
 We us evidence-based chiropractic and physical therapies to provide lasting neck pain relief.

 Vernon H, Humphreys BK.
 Chronic mechanical neck pain in adults treated by manual therapy: a systemic review of change scores in randomized controlled trials of a single session.
 The Journal of Manual and Manipulative Therapy 2008; 16(2): E42–E52.